 Article 29Α

-Submission and content of Daily Trade Notifications
+Submission and content of Trade Notifications not included in Trading Platform

-1. Each Transmission User, who has a valid Approved Application for Access to the VTP, may submit to the Operator Daily Trade Notifications.
+1. Each Transmission User, who has a valid Approved Application for Access to the VTP, may submit to the Operator Trade Notifications.

-2. Daily Trade Notifications shall be submitted to the Operator by the Transmission Users, via the Electronic Information System, according to the template “Daily trade notification for the disposal or acquisition of Natural Gas Quantity”, which shall be published via the Electronic Information System.
+2. Trade Notifications shall be submitted to the Operator by the Transmission Users, via the Electronic Information System, according to the template “Trade notification for the disposal or acquisition of Natural Gas Quantity”, which shall be published via the Electronic Information System.

-3. Transmission Users may submit Daily Trade Notifications which pertain to a specific Day until the end of the Renomination Period of that, as stipulated by Article [26], only if they have a valid Approved Application for Access to a VTP on the Day of submission of the Daily Trade Notification.
+3. Transmission Users may submit Trade Notifications up to thirty (30) minutes before the end of the Day they relate to, only if on the Day of submission of the Trade Notification they have a valid Approved Application for Access to a VTP.

-4. The Transmission User shall submit a separate Daily Trade Notification for each Transmission User to whom it disposes or from whom it acquires the Quantity of Natural Gas mentioned in the Daily Trade Notification.
+4. The Transmission User shall submit a separate Trade Notification for each Transmission User to whom it disposes or from whom it acquires the Quantity of Natural Gas mentioned in the Trade Notification.

-5. The Transmission User must include in each Daily Trade Notification submitted to the Operator:
+5. The Transmission User must include in each Trade Notification submitted to the Operator:

 Α) Its EIC Code.